COVID-19 Campus Updates & Resources

 A “close contact” is defined by the CDC as proximity of 6 feet or less for 15 minutes or more.

-Students whose assigned classroom seats are within six feet of an individual who has tested positive for COVID-19, as well as other known close contacts, will be informed and required to quarantine for 14 days.
-Family members of the close contact may attend school but should monitor for symptoms.
+Students whose assigned classroom seats are within six feet of an individual who has tested positive for COVID-19, as well as other known close contacts, will be informed and advised to monitor closely for COVID-19 symptoms.
+Family members of the close contact may attend school but should also monitor for symptoms.

 - Staff and students who have tested positive for COVID-19 within the past 12 weeks and have since recovered and remain asymptomatic will not be required to quarantine or retest.